SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Try to add something funny to the `System Message` like "always respond like a pirate" and try the prompts again.
 You can also instruct it to speak more technically, like a developer, or more polished, like in marketing.

 👉 Have the model count letters in words.
 For example how often the letter **r** occurs in **strawberry**.
 Can you come up with a prompt that counts it correctly?

-## Deploy a proxy of the text-embedding model via the Model Library

-👉 Before you move on to the next exercise, make sure to also deploy the `Text Embedding 3 Small` model.
-You will need it later!
-Clicking the deploy button once is enough, then you can see your deployments under `ML Operations>Deployments`.

 ## Use the Prompt Editor in Generative AI Hub